NeonOcean/S4.Cycle/Plans.md

 ## Miscarriage
 - Pregnancy could end in an miscarriage randomly a certain percentage of times.
 (It should be possible to disable this)
-- Certain actions could increase the likelyhood of miscarriage.
+- Certain actions could increase the likelihood of miscarriage.

 ## Area Laws
 - Things like birth control and abortions could be illegal or hard to get depending on what neighborhood you live in.